On the frequentist validity of Bayesian limits: Applications and examples

 The above leads to the following conclusion concerning goodness-of-fit testing \cf\ (\ref{eq:H0H1}). \begin{proposition} Let $X^n$ be a stationary, discrete time Markov chain on a measurable state space $(S,\scrS)$.
 Choose a finite, measurable partition $\al$ of $S$ such that the Markov chain $Z^n$ is ergodic.
-Choose a prior $\Pi'$ on $S^{N^N}$ absolutely continuous with respect to Lebesgue measure on with a continuous density that is everywhere strictly positive.
-Assume that, \begin{itemize} \item[(i)] $n\lambda_n^2\delta_n^2/\log(n)\to\infty,$ \item[(ii)] $\Pi(B\setminus B_n),\Pi(\Tht\setminus S_n)=o(n^{-({N^N}/2)})$, \item[(iii)] $\Pi(V_{k,l}\setminus (V_{+,k,l,n}\cup V_{-,k,l,n})) =o(n^{-({N^N}/2)})$, for all $1\leq k,l\leq N$. \end{itemize} Then for any choice of $\ep>0$, the Bayes factors $F_n$ are consistent for $H_0$ versus $H_1$. \end{proposition} To guarantee ergodicity of $Z^n$ one may use an empirical device, \ie\ we may use an independent, finite-length realization of the random walk $X^n$ to find a partition $\al$ such that for all $1\leq k,l\leq N$, we observe some $m$-step transition from $l$ to $k$.
-An interesting generalization concerns a hypothesized Markov transition kernel $P_0$ for the process $X^n$ and partitions $\al_n$ (with projections $p_{0,\al_n}$ as in (\ref{eq:alphaproj})), chosen such that $\al_{n+1}$ refines $\al_n$ for all $n\geq1$.
+Choose a prior $\Pi'$ on $S^{N^N}$ absolutely continuous with respect to Lebesgue measure with a continuous density that is everywhere strictly positive.
+Assume that, \begin{itemize} \item[(i)] $n\lambda_n^2\delta_n^2/\log(n)\to\infty,$ \item[(ii)] $\Pi(B\setminus B_n),\Pi(\Tht\setminus S_n)=o(n^{-({N^N}/2)})$, \item[(iii)] $\max_{k,l}\Pi(V_{k,l}\setminus (V_{+,k,l,n}\cup V_{-,k,l,n})) =o(n^{-({N^N}/2)})$. \end{itemize} Then for any choice of $\ep>0$, the Bayes factors $F_n$ are consistent for $H_0$ versus $H_1$. \end{proposition} To guarantee ergodicity of $Z^n$ one may use an empirical device, \ie\ we may use an independent, finite-length realization of the random walk $X^n$ to find a partition $\al$ such that for all $1\leq k,l\leq N$, we observe some $m$-step transition from $l$ to $k$.
+An interesting generalisation concerns a hypothesized Markov transition kernel $P_0$ for the process $X^n$ and partitions $\al_n$ (with projections $p_{0,\al_n}$ as in (\ref{eq:alphaproj})), chosen such that $\al_{n+1}$ refines $\al_n$ for all $n\geq1$.
 Bayes factors then test a sequence of pairs of hypotheses (\ref{eq:H0H1}) centred on the $p_{0,\al_n}$.
-The arguments leading to proposition~\ref{prop:gofmarkov} do not require modification and the rate of growth $N_n$ comes into the conditions of proposition~\ref{prop:gofmarkov}. \closebox \end{example} Example~\ref{ex:gofmarkov} demonstrates the enhancement of the role of the prior intended at the end of subsection~\ref{sub:existencebayestests}: where testing power is relatively weak, prior mass should be scarce to compensate and where testing power is strong, prior mass should be plentiful.
+The arguments leading to proposition~\ref{prop:gofmarkov} do not require modification and the rate of growth $N_n$ comes into the conditions of proposition~\ref{prop:gofmarkov}. \closebox \end{example} Example~\ref{ex:gofmarkov} demonstrates the enhancement of the role of the prior as intended by the remark that closes the subsection on the existence of Bayesian test sequences in section~\ref{sec:post}: where testing power is relatively weak, prior mass should be scarce to compensate and where testing power is strong, prior mass should be plentiful.
 A random walk for which mixing does not occur quickly enough does not give rise to (\ref{eq:hoeff}) and alternatives for which separation decreases too fast lose testing power, so the difference sets of proposition~\ref{prop:gofmarkov} are the hard-to-test parts of the parameter space and conditions~{\it(ii)--(iii)} formulate how scarce prior mass in these parts has to be.